sergkoudi/medusa-payment-yookassa/packages/medusa-payment-yookassa/README.md

 When YooKassa is selected, the storefront should call `initiatePayment` with the necessary parameters.
 This will create a payment session through the YooKassa API and prepare the customer for redirection.
 The Place Order button should then send the customer to the YooKassa payment page, where he can select his preferred payment method.

 Once the payment is completed, YooKassa will concurrently send a webhook and redirect the customer back to the storefront.
 Whichever arrives first will complete the cart and create a new order in Medusa.

-For the Next.js start you need to make the following changes:

 ### 1. Payment Provider Configuration